edvalency/edvalency/README.md

 <h2 align="left">Hi 👋!
-My name is Edwin Ofosuhene and I'm a Software Developer, from Accra,Ghana</h2>
+My name is Edwin Ofosuhene and I'm a Fullstack Engineer, from Accra,Ghana</h2>

 ###